Walk for a cure Edinburgh

 Accessibility

 The fully signposted route has both grass and gravel terrains and is accessible for both wheelchairs and pushchairs with assistance.
-However, please be aware that this route does include a steep climb on tarmac surfaces and may not be suited to all.
+Please be aware that this route includes a long climb within the first 2km of approximately 700m long on tarmac surfaces, with a maximum gradient of 7%, and may not be suited to all.

 There will be volunteer marshals along the route to support you if needed.